 Despite 1 in 10 breakthroughs – a significant amount – that's pretty impressive.
 However, this is the only of the CDC's reports that mentions vaccines preventing asymptomatic infection.
 Each report since is careful to only specify symptomatic infection.

-Similarly, the CDC's Vaccine Effectiveness Studies page specifies that preventing symptomatic infection is an outcome of interest for vaccine policy.
-Asymptomatic infection – if it ever was – no longer is.
+Similarly, the CDC's Vaccine Effectiveness Studies page only specifies that preventing symptomatic infection is an outcome of interest for covid vaccine policy.

 2. The vaccines do not prevent transmission.